d-ash/browser-addons/README.md

 An init script is executed on the page's DOM, but without any access to the page's javascript (it's a security policy of the browsers).
 It loads `agent.js` into the page, and starts to communicate with it via specially constructed DOM nodes and their attributes (duplex callback protocol).

-For security reasons we had to provide our own implementation of JSON encoder/decoder, as native implementations could be corrupted by native scripts, loaded along with the page.
+For security reasons we had to provide our own implementation of JSON encoder/decoder, because native implementations could be corrupted by native scripts, loaded along with the page.

 ## User Interface